Azure/batch-shipyard/docs/97-faq.md

 use `resource_files` or build your own solution.
 * `output_data` options are limited and egress to `azure_storage` Azure Files (i.e., file shares) is not possible.
-* Peer-to-peer distribution of Docker and Singularity images is not possible.
+* Peer-to-peer distribution of Docker images is not possible unless the `delay_docker_image_preload` property is configured.
+* Less aggressive retries of compute node provisioning steps.
+This can potentially lead to a greater occurrence of `unusable` nodes.
 * Other experimental features may not be supported.

 #### Does Batch Shipyard support Linux custom images?